The County and City Management Association (CCMA) is the ‘representative voice’ of the local government management network.

 - Develop and present an accurate and positive view of the worth of local authorities in the public domain by building an understanding of the broad range of work that local authorities are involved in and the issues that drive and influence it

 - Demonstrate evidence of best practice and innovation within the sector for the purpose of supporting the wider development of such practices for example in the areas of shared service and procurement

-- Ensure that the Public Sector Reform Agenda is pursued and has a measurable positive impact through the implementation of the Croke Park Agreement
+- Ensure that the public sector reform agenda is pursued and has a measurable positive impact

 - Committee structure

-- Interface / plenary meetings with the DHPLG and other government departments
+- Interface / plenary meetings with government departments

-In cases where a group, with specific terms of reference, have been established to review issues identified by national Government the CCMA would normally make a submission to the group in question followed by direct engagement.
-Recent examples include engagement with:
+In cases where a group, with specific terms of reference, have been established to review issues identified by national Government, the CCMA would normally make a submission to the group in question followed by direct engagement.

 County and City Management Association